naver/ngrinder/README.md

 --------

 * Use Jython script to create test scenario and generate stress in JVM using multiple agents.
-* Extend tests with custom libraies(jar, py).
+* Extend tests with custom libraries(jar, py).
 It's unlimited practically.
 * Provide web-based interface for project management, monitoring, result management and report management.
 * Run multiple tests concurrently.
 Assign the pre-installed multiple agents to maximize each agent's utilization.
 * Deploy agents on multiple network regions.
 Execute tests on various network locations